Skidout/Jiffyedit/README.md

 Known bugs and tips:

-  Sometimes the very last clip will not be included in the MLT project file.
-If you need it, you can drag out from end of the last clip in Shotcut and edit it in manually.
+  If a part of the video is cut out that you want to inculde, if using Shotcut, you can drag from the edges of the clip to recover more of the video to include.

 For potential contributors: